True Crime Reporter® Podcast

 376 law enforcement officers descended on the school in a chaotic, uncoordinated scene devoid of clear leadership and a sense of urgency to take down the gunman, according to the report.

-It is the most exhaustive account to date of what happened and was released on Sunday, July 17, 2022.
+It is the most exhaustive account of what happened to date, and it was released on Sunday, July 17, 2022.

 It found that the mass killer had been dubbed “school shooter” on social media a year before the massacre because of his violent threats against others.